raghavKRSanas/ICP_Sanas/README.md

-packages that needs to be installed:
+Packages that needs to be installed to run the code is mentioned in install.sh file

-pip install soundfile

-pip install selenium

-pip install sounddevice

-pip install simplejson

-pip install numpy

-pip install psutil

-pip install functools